Before you start PrEP

 HIV test

-The window period is the time between when you may have been exposed to HIV, and the point when the test will give an accurate result.
-During the window period, you could get HIV but still have a negative HIV test.
+The window period is the time between a possible HIV exposure and when a test can detect HIV in your body.
+During the window period, you could have HIV but still have a negative HIV test.

-Hepatitis B
+Hepatitis B test

 You can still use PrEP if you have hepatitis B, but it needs to be used more carefully.